cchaglund/visreg-test/README.md

 ## Features
 - Create baseline snapshots or compare to existing ones
-- Automated assessment flow:
-	- Diff is opened in an image previewer
-	- Accept/reject the changes from the CLI
+- Automated assessment flow, in the CLI or in a [web interface](#web-interface):
-	- The next differing snapshot is opened, and so on
 - Minimal setup - [get started](#setup) in minutes
 - Multiple [test modes](#running-tests)
 - ["Lab mode"](#lab-mode) - for visualising and developing your tests in the Cypress GUI
 - [Simple API](#writing-tests) - write your tests in a single file
 - [Docker support](#docker) - run your tests in a consistent environment
+- [Web interface](#web-interface) - view your snapshots, see the details of your configuration, assess diffs, and more
 - [Customise](#optional-configuration) your tests, enabling you to do things like:
   - specify your viewports
   - capture the full page or just a portion of it